Safety

-The guides below cover the safety fundamentals for Ontario wilderness travel.
-They're written for paddlers and hikers who are heading into areas where help is hours or days away, where cell service doesn't reach, and where your own knowledge and judgment are your most reliable safety equipment.
+The guides below cover the safety fundamentals for Ontario backcountry travel.
+They're written for the specific hazards you'll face in this province -- cold Shield lakes, black bears (not grizzlies), weather that can shift from sunshine to thunderstorm in an hour, and remote locations where cell service doesn't exist and help is hours or days away.
+Your own knowledge and judgment are your most reliable safety equipment.

 Bear Awareness